NSHipster/articles/2013-05-20-core-data-libraries-and-utilities.md

 ### [TICoreDataSync](https://github.com/nothirst/TICoreDataSync)

-> Automatic synchronization for Core Data Apps, between any combination of Mac OS X and iOS: Mac to iPhone to iPad to iPod touch and back again
+> Automatic synchronization for Core Data Apps, between any combination of OS X and iOS: Mac to iPhone to iPad to iPod touch and back again

 #### [UbiquityStoreManager](https://github.com/lhunath/UbiquityStoreManager)